Cross River Reservoir

 The Cross River Reservoir is a reservoir in the New York City water supply system located directly east and north of the northern Westchester County, New York, Hamlet of Katonah.
 Part of the system's Croton Watershed, it lies within the towns of Bedford, Lewisboro, and Pound Ridge, about 1 mile (1.6 km) east of the village of Katonah, and over 25 mi north of New York City.
 It was constructed around the start of the 20th century by impounding the Cross River, a tributary of the Croton River, which eventually flows into the Hudson River.

 The reservoir was finally put into service in 1908.
 The resulting body of water is one of 16 (12 reservoirs and 4 controlled lakes) in the Croton Watershed, the southernmost of New York City's watersheds.
-The reservoir is approximately 3.2 mi long, has a drainage basin of 30 square miles (78 km²), and can hold 10.3 e9USgal of water at full capacity, making it one of the city's smaller reservoirs.
+The reservoir is approximately 3.2 mi long, has a drainage basin of 30 square miles (78 km2), and can hold 10.3 e9USgal of water at full capacity, making it one of the city's smaller reservoirs.

-To reach the city, water flows through Cross River into the Muscoot Reservoir, then down that one into the New Croton Reservoir, where it enters the New Croton Aqueduct in Yorktown.
-Via the aqueduct, it flows into The Bronx, entering the Jerome Park Reservoir.
+Water from the reservoir enters a continuation of Cross River, which drains into the Muscoot Reservoir.
+The Muscoot flows into the New Croton Reservoir, where the Croton Watershed's flow enters the New Croton Aqueduct and is carried to the Jerome Park Reservoir in the Bronx for distribution in New York City.